himanshi2312/Soyabean-Disease-Classification-Using-CNN/README.md

 ---
-# Plant Disease Detection Model
+# Soyabean Disease Detection Model

 This repository contains a deep learning model for detecting plant diseases using convolutional neural networks (CNNs).
 The model is based on the InceptionV3 architecture and has been trained on a dataset of images containing various plant diseases.